arkalim/obsidian-vault/Notes/Components.md

 - Pods communicate with each other using services
 - Lifecycle of pod and service are not connected.
 So even if a pod dies, we can restart it and attach the original service to have the same IP.
 - Service could be:
-	- External - opens communication from external sources
+	- External (LoadBalancer) - opens communication from external sources
-	- Internal - communication remains internal to K8 cluster
+	- Internal (ClusterIP) - communication remains internal to K8 cluster
 - Multiple pods could be connected to a service.
 In this case, the service acts as a load balancer.

 #### Ingress